-Do a safety check before proceeding.
-See If a Tire Goes Flat \$ 302.
+- Do a safety check before proceeding.
+See If a Tire Goes Flat ⇒ 336. - Turn the wheel wrench counterclockwise to loosen and remove the wheel nut caps.

-- 2. Turn the wheel wrench counterclockwise to loosen all the wheel nuts, but do not remove them yet. - 3.
+- Turn the wheel wrench counterclockwise to loosen all the wheel nuts, but do not remove them yet.

+- l.
 Place the jack near the flat tire.

+- 5. Put the compact spare tire near you.